 Your information will be kept private and a link to your eBook will be emailed to you.

 Psychologists and therapists use a tool called the cycle of abuse to explain why it can be so difficult to get out of an abusive relationship.

-If you have experienced abuse over time, you’ve seen this pattern play out.
+If you have experienced abuse, you’ve seen this pattern play out.
 Things are tense before the incident of abuse.
-Then you’re hurt.
+Then the abuse happens and you’re hurt.
 Afterward, your abuser apologizes and makes excuses for their behavior, often begging you to forgive them or take them back.

 No matter what your abuser says, the abuse you experience is not normal and is not okay.
 No matter how small they try to make it seem, abuse is a serious problem that must be addressed immediately.
 Abuse is never, ever your fault or your responsibility.
 Your abuser is the only one to blame for their their cruel behavior.
-They must be held accountable and allowed to experience the consequences of their actions.
+They must be held accountable and experience the consequences of their actions.